 Roll cakes are so fun and cute!
 Today I’m sharing a recipe with you that is Japanese flavored: sweet red bean paste (Shirakiku is the brand I often see at the Asian store) and chestnut, which is a really great combination.
 Sweet red bean paste is a very common Japanese sweets ingredient, and you’ll often see it in mochi and daifuku.
+Take a look at some of my other red bean recipes that use red bean paste.
 Chestnuts are also a common treat in Japan, especially once the weather gets cold.
 They are big and sweet and ah-mazing!

 You definitely can’t get freshly roasted large chestnuts around here where I live, in Kansas.
 Maybe you’d have better luck in a big city?
 But the other day I was perusing the aisles of Costco and found: organic roasted chestnuts !
 And unlike this outrageous Amazon price, a four pack was $5.99.
 Not bad not bad!
-I picked a box up, thinking I’d make something with it, but my kids and I (my husband got a couple pieces…) finished off all four bags in about four days… But no worries, I went back and picked up another box!
+I picked a box up, thinking I’d make something with it, but my kids and I (my husband got a couple pieces…) finished off all four bags in about four days… But no worries, I went back and picked up another box for the roll cake!

 Now these are not the same as the Japanese chestnuts that are used in most of their sweets making.
 They usually use chestnuts that are boiled and sweetened but, I gotta just work with what I have, right?
 These roasted chestnuts are a good alternative, since… you can actually get them, you don’t have to do a ton of prep work, and it still tastes really yummy!